Lightprotocol/light-protocol/README.md

 ## Repo Description

-The light-protocol-onchain repository includes two Solana programs a main program (program folder), a helper program (program_prep_inputs folder) and a Client (will change completely to use snarkjs).
+The light-protocol-onchain repository includes two Solana programs; a main program (program folder) and a helper program (program_prep_inputs folder) and a Client (will change completely to use snarkjs).
 The helper program prepares the inputs for the zero-knowledge proof verification while the main program accommodates the merkle tree leaf insert logic and zero-knowledge proof verification algorithm (miller loop and final exponentiation).

 The general structure of both program repositories starts from the program entrypoint in lib.rs.
-From lib.rs a preprocessor function is called which you can find in either a preprocesser file for the miller loop or on top of the processor file for the merkletree insert and final exponentiation.
-These preprocessor functions call instructions in the respective processor files.
+From lib.rs a preprocessor function is called which you can find in either a preprocesser file for the miller loop or inside the processor file for the merkletree insert and final exponentiation.
+These preprocessor functions call instructions in their respective processor files.
 The processor function calls the actual instructions which are in merkle_tree_instructions.rs and instructions.rs for the miller loop as well as in different files for the final exponentiation (inverse.rs, utils.rs, mul_assign.rs).
-At the moment several parser files exist for historic reasons to parse datatypes from bytes only when necessary to save compute units.
+At the moment, several parser files exist for legacy reasons to parse data types from bytes only when necessary to save compute units.

-State is stored in temporary accounts during the computation and one persistent account which stores the merkle tree state.
+State is stored in temp accounts during the computation and one persistent account which stores the merkle tree state.
 The structs for the accounts are implemented in state_\*.rs files.
 To save computation we have created several structs for the same account which are specialized for different use cases, such as the general computation storage (state_miller_loop.rs, state_final_exp.rs, state_merkle_tree.rs), initialization with bytes from prior compuation (state_prep_inputs.rs, state_merkle_tree.rs, state_miller_loop_transfer.rs), root and nullifier checks (state_check_nullifiers, state_merkle_tree_roots).

 The verifying key is hardcoded in the program in file hard_coded_verifying_key_\*.rs for the miller loop.
 The part of the verifying key used to verify the correctness of the final exponentiation is hardcoded in utils.rs.